 You'll also need to define how long the break normally lasts, and also how long it may be.
 This latter setting is used if the employee returns late from break.
 If they clock in past this time, then the entire clock-out period is considered a break.
 If they clock in before that time and you checked the box labelled "the break counts toward total hours", then they will not get paid for the amount of time they are late.

-2. Deduct break automatically - Employees do not punch out for break, and you simply specify the duration of the break and when it gets applied in relation to the beginning of the shift.
+2. Employees never clock OUT for break - Employees do not punch OUT for break, and you simply specify the duration of the break and when it gets applied in relation to the beginning of the shift.

 F. Rounding Rules

 To define a rounding rule, click on the "Rounding Rules" button near the top.
 Then click the (+) button in the blue header bar on the left.
 You should see this:

 There are two numbers which need to specified for rounding rules:

 1. Rounding increment - This number is the unit which employee hours get rounded to.
 For example, you might want to round in 15 minute increments, such as 8 hours, 14 minutes might get rounded to 8 hours, 15 minutes.

 2. Break point - This number is the # of of minutes within the rounding increment at which to round up.
 For example, if the break point is 8 minutes.
 Then 8 hours, 7 minutes gets rounded down to 8 hours flat; and 8 hours, 8 minutes gets rounding up to 8 hours, 15 minutes.

 Now that you've defined your settings, you'll want to set up the employee work schedule to specify when the employee can clock in and out of work.
 Note that if in the beginning you set "Use schedule, then default" for shift mode, then if an employee is not schedule for work when clocking in, then they would clock in to a default Open Shift.

 You can schedule shifts either by worker, by team, by job, or by device.